dslounge/awesome-remote-friends/README.md

 # awesome-remote-friends
 A list of resources for hanging out with remote friends.
-Would love to
+Would love to have your help in filling this out.

 ## Video chatting:
 * https://zoom.us/ - Freemium.
 Desktop/Browser App.
 High quality video chat with friends, free for up to 45 mins at a time.